wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/using-password-authentication.rst

 Below you can find the steps to ensure that the different types of endpoint agents are authenticated:

-- :ref:`password-authentication-prerequisites`.
+- :ref:`password-authentication-prerequisites`
-- :ref:`password-authentication-linux-unix-endpoint`.
+    - :ref:`password-authentication-linux-unix-endpoint`
-- :ref:`password-authentication-windows-endpoint`.
+    - :ref:`password-authentication-windows-endpoint`
-- :ref:`password-authentication-macos-endpoint`.
+    - :ref:`password-authentication-macos-endpoint`

 .. _password-authentication-prerequisites: